inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 <br>

 #### mapPartition
 This mapPartition operation is similar to map but it applies a function to an entire partition of data rather than a single object.
+The input is an RDD and the output is another RDD.
 By chunking the data in this way, it facilitates processing large datasets efficiently, making it particularly useful for machine learning tasks where computations can be parallelized across partitions.

 EXAMPLE: Create a service that predicts the duration of a trip